- GPS Tracking for Field Service

 When I managed remote technicians, I realized phone calls and manual updates never showed the full picture.
 According to the U.S. Bureau of Labor Statistics, millions of workers operate outside a fixed office, which makes location-based time tracking increasingly necessary.

-Another reason businesses turn to it is simple: time theft happens.
-I have seen employees clock in early from home or ask coworkers to punch in for them.
+Another reason businesses turn to it is simple: to stop time card fraud.
+I have seen employees clock in early from home or ask someone else to punch in for them.
 That’s why more and more businesses are turning to GPS time tracking.

 Managers often lack visibility into field teams